-Simple answer – You have three years from the date you realize that you are a victim of medical malpractice.
-In fact one of the most frequently asked questions from victims who want to pursue claims is ‘how long can you wait to sue for malpractice?’
+The answer is straightforward – You have three years from the date you realize that you are a victim of medical malpractice.
+In fact, one of the most frequently asked questions from victims who want to pursue claims is ‘how long can you wait to sue for malpractice?’
 As a matter of fact, you don’t need to wait till the three years is almost over, the earlier the better your chances of securing early compensation.

 Understanding Medical Malpractice Lawsuit Statute of Limitation

 The statute of limitation is the maximum time period which can go by from the time a cause of action takes place till a claimant files a lawsuit or makes a claim in the court.
-In the medical field, it means the time limit for medical negligence claims to be made after a medical error has been committed.
+In the medical field, it means the time limit for making claims after a medical error has been committed.

-Under the Limitation Act 1980, a medical negligence claim can be made within a three year period.
+Under the Limitation Act 1980, a malpractice claim can be made within a three year period.
 By constitution, if a claim is not made and its case is not brought to the court before the expiration of this clinical negligence limitation period, the case will then be considered statute barred.
-This means that if a case exceeds this medical negligence or personal injury claims time limit UK courts recognize, the case won’t be considered anymore.
+This means that if a case exceeds this time limit, the case won’t be considered anymore.

-There are two ways to look at lawsuit statute of limitations, especially for medical negligence cases:
+There are two ways to look at lawsuit statute of limitations: